 This Citrus Herb Seasoned Salt Recipe was so easy.
 Cutting up your favorite herbs and mixing them with the zest of citrus makes the best homemade herb salt recipe you’ll ever taste.

 Ever since I received this glass salt jar, I had to make my own Seasoned Salt Recipe.
 I ended up making Citrus Herb Seasoned Sea Salt blend, and it’s SO good!

-Seasoned Salt Recipe – Citrus Herb Sea Salt
+Homemade Seasoned Salt Recipe with Citrus Zest

 I had been planning to make my own seasoned salt recipe for a long time.
-I even bought the salt a few months ago and knew that I wanted to incorporate lemon and lime zest and a few herbs.
+I even bought the sea salt a few months ago and knew that I wanted to incorporate lemon and lime zest and a few herbs.

 When my new salt jar was included in the box of goodies I received from California Avocados…. (remember I made that amazing shrimp salad?)…. that was the extra push I needed.